 If my training schedule is really intense, including more than 2 high-intensity training days per week, I will do a carb up the night before each workout.

 Other times, I follow an intuitive approach, when I get hungry and no amount of fat or protein is satisfying that hunger, I plan for a carb up meal.
-I’m not a particularly lean person, but I do experience low leptin at times, and having just one, whole-food carb up meal satisfies me so much, that I often fast the following day.
+I’m not really a lean person, but I do experience low leptin at times, and having just one, whole-food carb up meal satisfies me so much, that I often fast the following day.

 I feel that being metabolically flexible more adequately mimics the ancestral template and this allows me to not fear carbohydrates, but rather fully understand their place in my diet and how they fuel my body.
 Metabolic flexibility is something I cover in detail in my next book Made Simple (order here).
 I also explain how our body uses each macronutrient for fuel and why certain activities require certain fuel sources.

-I know I feel better when I have glycogen stores in my muscles to exert effort at the gym.
+I know I feel better when I have glycogen stored in my muscles to exert effort at the gym.
 I also feel that my body feels more balanced during times of stress when I up my carbs a bit.
 My periods are better too.
 But it’s a fine line, if I go full-on carb binge, it’s no longer beneficial.
 I truly thrive on a MOSTLY low carb, high protein, high-fat diet, that’s home base.
 But I feel the advantages of using carbs and also enjoy the flexibility it allows for social situations and travel.